televator-apps/vimari/README.md

 **Scroll Size** - How much each scroll will move on the page.

+`Vimari v2.1+`

+**Smooth Scroll** - Scroll smoothly through the page.

+ **Normal vs Insert mode** - Isolate website keybindings from the Vimari keybindings.
+In normal mode you can use the Vimari keybindings while in insert mode you can use the websites own keybindings.

+**Transparent Bindings** - Full keybinding isolation might not be your style, instead the transparent bindings setting (when enabled) allows you to use all **non-Vimari-bound** keys to interact with the web page as if you were in insert mode.

 ### Keyboard Bindings

+These bindings are the ones set by default, however you are able to change them in the settings.

 #### In-page navigation
     f       Toggle links